Why take out life assurance?

 But you need to make sure you get a policy that works for you - both in life and death.

-That’s where our Financial Consultants come in.
+That’s where our Specialist Financial Advisers come in.
 They can assess your situation and find the right protection for you from a range of providers.

 You might want to discuss combining your cover with a critical illness policy too.
 It could help protect your family’s finances from the impact of illness or injury, not just when you die.